gmurdocca/fcombine/README.md

 fcombine
 ========

-Fcombine is an open source automounter and file server that can intergrate into an enterprise environment
+Fcombine is an open source automounter and file server that can intergrate into an enterprise environment.

+It is a work in progress.